 The course calendar lists dates for each unit.
 You do the units on those dates, or you can work ahead, or you can fall a little behind.
-The key is to finish each unit before the date scheduled for the next unit.
-The key to doing so is to NOT get STUCK: If you are spending more than a few minutes on any coding problem, STOP at that point and GET HELP FROM ME.
+The key is to finish each unit by the end of the day scheduled for that unit, or at least not more than 48 or so hours later.
+(But see the Catch-up Week.)

+The key to keeping up with the work is to NOT get STUCK: If you are spending more than a few minutes on any coding problem, STOP at that point and GET HELP FROM ME.